Not every family talks openly with each other. This often may not change, even though you are seriously ill or dying.

 Sometimes events have made talking with each other more difficult.
 Family members often move away to other areas.
 Divorce and remarriage can create new families.
 These things mean that people communicate in a different way.

 You may have had difficult relationships in the past.
 You may have new relationships that are fragile.
 This can mean that problems get worse at such a stressful time.
 Family members often have different views.
 There can be long standing differences.
-These things can cause conflict, and perhaps as they always have done.
-A family meeting with everyone present is the best way to communicate.
-This may not always be possible though if people don’t live nearby.

 In many cases your carer will be a family member.
 Sometimes your carer will be a neighbour or close friend.
 Communication between your carer and your family could become difficult.
 Sometimes there can be conflict.